 - Typical Endometriosis can occasionally be felt as shots

-- Deep Endometriosis Clinical exam can detect only the very large low lesions.
-Important is that at clinical exam during menstruation much more nodules are found, an exam that should be done routinely in women with severe pain
+- Deep Endometriosis.
+Clinical exam detects only the very large and low lesions.
+Important is the importance of a clinical exam during menstruation

-- Ultrasound is the method of choice to diagnose cystic ovarian endometriosis
+- is the method of choice to diagnose cystic ovarian endometriosis

 - cannot diagnose superficial endometriosis

 - the diagnostic accuracy for larger deep endometriosis nodules is high, but limited for smaller lesions

 - For a detailed discussion on the diagnostic accuracy of ultrasound read the articles or the experts such as Prof D. Timmerman of Leuven, Dr C. Exacoustos of Rome, and Dr Bazot of Paris.
 For cystic ovarian endometriosis read the original review article by Van Holsbeke et al. For accuracy read our recent paper

 - If you have an endometrioma, this will be diagnosed by US in more than 90%.

 - A cystic corpus luteum gives a false positive diagnosis.

 - Cancer cannot be excluded.
 However the risks is very small in women younger than45 years

 - Conclusions : Ultrasound imaging has to be interpreted in the clinical context.Therefore ultrasound should be performed by or in close collaboration with the surgeon.